 I work as both a one-to-one counsellor and also as a couples or relationship counsellor.
 In both cases I aim to work in a warm, friendly, gentle way, and also in a focussed way, guiding my clients (individually and as couples) on their journey at a pace which feels safe and steady.
 I realise there are a lot of us counsellors and therapists 'out there' and deciding which to work with is not easy or straightforward.

 I appreciate that private counselling costs precious money and time - my aim is to get you to the answers you need as quickly as possible.
 Some clients achieve this in a small number of sessions, while other clients have ongoing life-situations and wish to work for longer periods.
+I work with a wide range of adult clients from all backgrounds and of all ages to address a very wide range of issues including anxiety, depression, stress, abuse, issues around sexuality, bullying, loss, grieving, loneliness, trauma and more.
 In relationship counselling I focus my clients to identify what is happening for each person, and what needs to change, helping them understand each other, why they are experiencing 'blockers' in their relationship and how to overcome them.

 Thank you for reading my page - I hope you get in touch so that I can help with the issues affecting you.